Hofstra University mathematics majors develop analytic and problem-solving skills that are valued in many professions.

 - University of California, Santa Barbara

-Among 2015–2016 Hofstra graduates who majored in mathematics, 100% of survey respondents reported that within one year of graduation they were employed and/or attending or planning to attend graduate school.
-Among those Hofstra graduates who majored in mathematics and who reported salary, the median annual self-reported salary was $40,000.
+Among 2019–2020 Hofstra graduates who majored in natural sciences and mathematics, 93% of survey respondents reported that within one year of graduation they were employed and/or attending or planning to attend graduate school.
+Among those Hofstra graduates who majored in natural sciences and mathematics and who reported salary, the median annual self-reported salary was $51,000.

-According to the Bureau of Labor Statistics’ 2016–2017 Occupational Outlook Handbook, actuaries, mathematicians, statisticians, elementary, middle school teachers, high school teachers, and post-secondary teachers may earn a median annual wage ranging from $55,490–$105,810, depending on their field and years of experience.
+According to the Bureau of Labor Statistics' Occupational Outlook Handbook, actuaries, mathematicians and statisticians may earn a median annual wage ranging from $111,030-$93,290 and elementary, middle school teachers, high school teachers, and postsecondary teachers may earn a median annual wage ranging from $60,660–$80,560, depending on their field and years of experience.